Agoric/documentation/main/guides/getting-started/sell-concert-tickets-contract-explainer.md

 # Sell Concert Tickets Smart Contract

-This smart contract is engineered to mint and sell event tickets as non-fungible tokens (NFTs) that possess characteristics of semi-fungible assets.
-In this instance, the tickets are divided into three distinct categories based on their seating locations and associated prices:
+This smart contract is designed to mint and sell event tickets as non-fungible tokens (NFTs) in the form of a semi-fungible asset.
+In this example there are three categories or classes of tickets:

-- **Front-row tickets**: These are the premium seats, commanding the highest price due to their proximity to the event.
-- **Middle-row tickets**: These seats are moderately priced, offering a balance between cost and view quality.
-- **Back-row tickets**: These are the most affordable, positioned furthest from the event but providing a cost-effective option for attendees.
+- Tickets near the front are the most expensive
+- Tickets in the middle rows are priced between expensive and cheap seats
+- Tickets in the back are the lowest priced

+> Note: This contract simulates traditional trading i.e. between a vendor and a consumer.

 ## Objective

 The objective of this tutorial is to teach you the following:

-- **How to set up a contract**: Learn the steps required to establish a functional smart contract.
+- A fundamental guide on how to **establish a smart contract**.
-- **How to initiate trading of assets**: Understand the process for starting asset trades within the system.
+- Explain the process of **initiating asset trading** within the Agoric environment including listing of assets and setting prices etc.
-- **How to create a handler for trade**: Gain the skills to develop a handler that manages trade transactions effectively.
+- **Develop a trade handler** that manages the execution of business logic behind trades.

 ## Contract Setup